Support Worker Job Description, Duties, and Responsibilities

 What Does a Support Worker Do?

-A support worker (who can also be referred to as a healthcare support worker), can be said to be an individual whose basic job description centers on working with people with vulnerability in diverse ways.
+A support worker (who can also be referred to as a healthcare support worker), is responsible for working with people with vulnerability in diverse ways.
 The types of vulnerability may (in most cases it is certain) differ from patient to patient.

-A support worker’s role sometimes involves helping people with mental health problems; those recovering from addictions; persons with learning difficulties; and people with disabilities.
+The support worker job description sometimes involves helping people with mental health problems; those recovering from addictions; persons with learning difficulties; and people with disabilities.

 The day-to-day activities or duties of a support worker are usually based on the needs of patients at any given time.
 That is to say that there is little or no routine pattern when it comes to their daily activities.